The Leupold VX-5HD rifle scope is one of the best options for hunters who want a high-end scope at a reasonable price.

 However, if you have been into any sporting goods store lately, then you’ve probably seen dozens of different rifle scopes for sale.
 While optics have greatly improved in overall quality during the past few years, picking out the best rifle scope from all those choices can still be an overwhelming task.
 Since you’re depending on your scope to assist you in cleanly harvesting an animal with as little suffering as possible, it is very important to choose wisely.

 Just like you, I’ve struggled with trying to find a high quality rifle scope.
 Over the years, I’ve owned a number of rifle scopes of varying quality.
 Though I’ve never had the misfortune to own a truly “bad” scope, I’ve still learned a lot about the differences between a mediocre scope and a good scope as well as the differences between a good scope and a great scope.

 Truth be told, the old saying about how you should spend as much money on a scope as you do on the rifle itself still applies.
 For the past few years, I’ve used a Ruger Hawkeye FTW Hunter in .300 Winchester Magnum topped with a Leupold VX-3i 3.5-10x40mm scope for all my big game hunting.

 While that scope has worked just fine for me, I kept getting the feeling like I wasn’t fully utilizing the capabilities of the FTW Hunter (which is a precision rifle after all).
 So, when the folks at Ochocos Outdoors sent me a new Leupold VX-5HD 3-15x44mm rifle scope to evaluate, I was excited to put everything I’d learned about rifle scopes to the test.

-In this post, I’m going to share my experiences testing out the new Leupold VX-5HD rifle scope over the last few months and show you you why this is such an awesome scope for hunters.
+In this post, I’m going to share my experiences testing out the new Leupold VX-5HD rifle scope over the last few years and show you why this is such an awesome scope for hunters.

 Outstanding Quality Glass